DataDog/apigentools/docs/workflow.md

 pip install apigentools
 ```

-Note that apigentools are shipped with 2 executables - `apigentools` and `container-apigentools`.
-Consult [CLI documentation](cli.md) on how these are used.
-The following sections will provide examples using both of these.
+Note that apigentools ships with 2 executables: `apigentools` and `container-apigentools`.
+Consult the [CLI documentation](cli.md) on how these are used.
+The following sections provide examples using both of these.

-## Create "Spec Repo"
+## Create a "Spec Repo"

-To create a scaffold [Spec Repo](spec_repo.md) structure in `myapispec` directory, run:
+To create a scaffold [spec repo](spec_repo.md) structure in `myapispec` directory, run:

 ```
 apigentools init myapispec